sqvanfleet/aggdiff_landau_particle_method_discg/README.md

   - `vy` is an array of $y$ coordinate locations where the exact solution is sampled at
   - `t` is the current time
 - The output of `exact_2d` is
-  - `f` an array of the exact solution sampled at `t` and `vx` and `vy`.
+  - `f` is an array of the exact solution sampled at `t` and `vx` and `vy`.

-- The energy dissipation, fixed point iteration information, and any important conserved quantites are computed and saved to error_list.
+- The energy dissipation, fixed point iteration information, and any important conserved quantities are computed and saved to error_list.
 The computation of the errors rely on the `exact` or `exact_2d` functions to compute the exact function sampled on the reference mesh.
 In one dimension this is done with the following code:

 ```matlab
 f_exact = exact(time,xr);